joustava/CarND-Behavioral-Cloning-Project/README.md

 #### 1. An appropriate model architecture has been employed

-My final model consists of several convolution layers with 5x5 and 3x3 filter sizes all having the same depth of 32. [link] Which are connected to several Fully Connected layers through a Flatten layer.
+My final model consists of several convolution layers with 5x5 and 3x3 filter sizes all having the same depth of 32.
+Which are connected to several Fully Connected layers through a Flatten layer.

-The model includes *softsign* activation functions to introduce nonlinearity [link] and the input data is normalized and preporcessed in the model using a Keras lambda layer [link]
+The model includes *softsign* activation functions to introduce nonlinearity and the input data is normalized and preprocessed in the model using a Keras lambda layer.
+See [model.py](./src/model.py) for details.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers between each Fully Connected layer in order to reduce overfitting [(model.py lines 21). ]

-The model was trained with 70% of the sample data and validated with the remaining 30% fo the data through randomized batch sets to ensure that the model was not overfitting[link].
+The model contains dropout layers between each Fully Connected layer in order to reduce overfitting and  was trained with 70% of the sample data and validated with the remaining 30% fo the data through randomized batch sets to.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model uses the [Adam](https://keras.io/api/optimizers/adam/) optimizer, in which the learning rate does not need to be  tuned manually and this optimizer will start learning with a rate of 0.001. [link to line in repo].
+The model uses the [Adam](https://keras.io/api/optimizers/adam/) optimizer, in which the learning rate does not need to be  tuned manually and this optimizer will start learning with a rate of 0.001.
 Hyperparameters and additional information about the resulting network  is covered in the Final Model Architecture section.

 #### 4. Appropriate training data

-[TBD]The training data consists solely of samples taken during three uninterrupted laps on track one.
+The training data consists solely of samples taken during three uninterrupted laps on track one.
 Each sample is expanded by using all three images with steering angle corrected for each left and right camera based on the original angle.
 Improving generalisation of the model was done by once more extending sample size by generation of horizontally flipped images of the left and right camera and the steering angle.

 For details about how I created the training data, see the next section.